State Appropriation | $696,342 |

 The Center continues to support both workforce development and economic development.
 The Center helps Iowa startup companies to produce novel biomaterials and to create commercially viable manufacturing processes, both of which enhance investment opportunities.
 Iowa entrepreneurs are supported by our ability to manufacture therapeutic proteins in a manner that enables submission of investigative new drug (IND) applications seeking FDA approve for first-in-human testing.
 The Center also promotes workforce development with novel courses, curricula, and biotech-oriented student internships.

-FY 2024 funds will support: 1) programs designed to broaden the scope of careers in biotechnology for undergraduate, graduate, and post-graduate students, 2) salaries for faculty and P&S administrators that operate the Center, 3) programs designed to enhance both workforce and economic development programs, 4) unique educational coursework, 5) fellowships for graduate students pursing doctorate degrees in biotechnology, 6) our annual CBB Biotechnology Conference which attracts national and international participants, and 7) high-level operation of our bioprocessing facility.
-This support will create new collaborations designed to attack long-standing societal problems, strengthen graduate programs, accelerate the submission of grant applications to federal granting agencies, and promote careers for Iowa students in fields central to the State’s bioeconomy initiative.
-The recently awarded EPSCoR grant (National Science Foundation) will enable the CBB to create partnerships with biotechnology companies to promote new Iowa jobs through innovations in advanced biomanufacturing.
-Funding from this grant will also leverage State support by enhancing the Center’s capacity to produce bio-products at the pilot-scale.
+FY 2025 funds will support: 1) programs designed to broaden the scope of careers in biotechnology for undergraduate, graduate, and post-graduate students, 2) salaries for faculty and P&S administrators that operate the Center, 3) programs designed to enhance both workforce and economic development programs, 4) unique educational coursework, 5) fellowships for graduate students pursing doctorate degrees in biotechnology, 6) our annual CBB Biotechnology Conference which attracts national and international participants, and 7) high-level operation of our bioprocessing facility.
+This support will create new collaborations designed to attack long-standing societal problems, strengthen graduate programs, accelerate the submission of grant applications to federal granting agencies, and promote careers for Iowa students in fields central to the State’s bioeconomy.
+The EPSCoR award from the National Science Foundation will enable the CBB to create partnerships with biotechnology companies to promote new Iowa jobs through innovations in advanced biomanufacturing.
+Funding from this award will also leverage State support by enhancing the Center’s capacity to produce bio-products at the pilot-scale.